angusmf1/aide-utils/README.md

 ## `aide-utils`

-This reposuitory contains various utilities for working with the AI Development Environment.
+This repository contains various utilities for working with the AI Development Environment.

 ### Installation for AIDE-Dev